alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ![[VoiceAttack-download.png]]

+I’m usually incorporating beta features / fixes as soon as they are available.
+There might not be a beta version at the time you’re reading this, just get the full release then.

 [Here is the first hit on a Google search for finding the installation folder](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682).
 It is for a completely unrelated game, but the steps are the same.